ArcKayNine/tcg-research-desk/README.md

 TODO
 - Bug: "Unholy Annex // Ritual Chamber" and "Unholy Annex && Ritual Chamber" both show up in the data.
 - Bug: "(BRO 16)", "(DAR 213)", etc. show up in data for Pioneer.
+- Bug: All decks have valid WRs.
+- Split into preprocess and postprocess pip imports.
+- Process_data:
+    - TODO: Need to fix the below, currently melee doesn't have round results.
     - Remove pre-modern and premodern from modern

+DONE (Pending testing)
+- Handle for when no selected decks play 0 coppies of any card.
 - Process_data also saves a minimized AtomicCards.json
 - Process_data to also save opening clusters
-- Bug: All decks have valid WRs.

-DONE (Pending testing)
-- Handle for when no selected decks play 0 coppies of any card.
-- Archetype bundles.
-- Reset all selections option.

 DONE
 - Lock light/dark mode.